johnrearden/doggone-it/README.md

 ## Testing User Stories from UX section

 - #### First Time Visitor Goals
+    - A first time visitor is able to play the game with a minimum of effort.
+One click allows them to navigate from the landing page to the game page, and then the game itself can be started at will with one more click on the READY! button.
+    - The controls are simple and intuitive - the player can either tap/click on the game area to set a destination for the dog, or drag on the game area to lay out a path for the dog.
+Both of these control mechanisms harness common user actions across all types of applications, and so do not require the player to learn anything new to play the game.
+The instructions page provides both a video of normal gameplay and a text description of the two control methods, and can be navigated to with a press of the instructions button, which uses a conventional 'i' icon to denote information available.

 - #### Returning Visitor Goals
+    - A returning visitor is challenged by increasing difficulty (in the form of more sheep and obstacles and less time) as they progress through the three levels in the game.
+    - A returning visitor is also presented with the option to watch an action replay at the end of each level, which can be run backwards, forwards and at 2 different speeds to enable them to observe their own actions and learn from their mistakes.

+- #### Frequent Visitor Goals
+        - A frequent visitor is also able to click/tap the settings button (decorated with a standard gear icon) and alter 4 different game settings.
+This enables them to 'mod' their own version of the game, experimenting with changes that can make it easier or more difficult.
 ---

 ## Validator Testing